-We work in close partnership with games companies such as Sumo Digital, SN Systems and Sony Computer Entertainment Europe (SCEE).
+We work in close partnership with games companies such as Sumo Digital, SN Systems and Sony Interactive Entertainment Europe (SIEE).
 They provide equipment and input into the design, development and delivery of the course, ensuring we teach the very latest topics.
 We also work with Grads In Games to organise industry speakers to give talks on specialist topics and offer employability advice.